 Defining a new ethic for technology – interview with Professor Michael Sandel, I – Global Intelligence for the CIO, May 2019 (in print in English and Japanese).

-Reality check – interview with Anna Rosling Rönnlund, I -Global Intelligence for the CIO, May 2019 (in print in English and Japanese).
+A reality check on the power of data – interview with Anna Rosling Rönnlund, I -Global Intelligence for the CIO, May 2019 (in print in English and Japanese).

 AI shines the spotlight on checkout fraudsters, I – Global Intelligence for the CIO, May 2019 (in print in English and Japanese).